 \section{Abstract}

-We introduce the instantaneous eigenstate method to study the evolution of quantum states in media with arbitrary time-varying permittivity and permeability.
+We introduce the instantaneous eigenstate method to study the evolution of quantum states in non-dispersive, homogeneous media with arbitrary time-varying permittivity and permeability.
 This method leverages the Heisenberg equation to bypass the Schrödinger equation, which leads to a complicated infinite set of coupled differential equations.
 Instead, the method allows the computation of the state evolution by solving only two coupled differential equations.
 Using this approach, we draw general conclusions about photon statistics in time-varying media.
 Our findings reveal that the maximum probability of generating a single photon pair from vacuum in such media is $25\%$, while Bell states can be created with a maximum probability of $84\%$.
-Additionally, we demonstrate that the spectral profile of emitted photons can be precisely controlled through the temporal profiles of permittivity and permeability.
-These results provide deeper insights into photon state manipulation in time-varying media.
+Additionally, we demonstrate that the spectral response of emitted photons depends on the temporal profiles of permittivity and permeability and provide a method to determine the required profiles for specified spectral profiles.
+These results provide deep insights into photon state manipulation in time-varying media.
 Furthermore, the instantaneous eigenstate method opens new opportunities to study state evolution in other systems where the Heisenberg equation offers a more tractable solution than the Schrödinger equation.

 Time-varying media represent a new frontier in quantum optics, where dynamically manipulating material properties opens doors to unprecedented physical phenomena and applications.
 On the one hand, the energy non-conservation inherent in time-varying media gives rise to interesting phenomena, such as the creation and annihilation of photon pairs either through modulating the permittivity and permeability~\cite{louisell_quantum_1961, gordon_quantum_1963, mendonca_quantum_2000, Horsley_Pendry_2023} or via time-dependent boundaries, as in the dynamic Casimir effect~\cite{moore_quantum_1970, HUI2000174, dodonov_dynamical_2009, roman-ancheyta_dynamical_2017, ma_enhanced_2019, li_preparation_2023}.
 On the other hand, advances in technology have made the experimental realization of time-varying media possible, as demonstrated in microwave transmission lines~\cite{wilson_observation_2011, moussa_observation_2023, jones_time-reflection_2024} and highly-doped semiconductors~\cite{caspani_enhanced_2016, zhou_broadband_2020, bohn_spatiotemporal_2021, tirole_double-slit_2023, galiffi_optical_2024}.
 These developments have driven innovations in quantum technologies, enabling applications such as anti-reflection temporal coatings~\cite{pacheco-pena_antireflection_2020, liberal_quantum_2023}, which minimize quantum noise, enhanced lasing techniques~\cite{dikopoltsev_light_2022, lyubarov_amplified_2022, lyubarov_controlling_2024}, directional amplification for optimized signal propagation~\cite{vazquez-lozano_shaping_2023} and quantum squeezing~\cite{ganfornina-andrades_quantum_2023}.